WasmEdge/WasmEdge/docs/book/en/src/embed/rust/wasmedge-sys-api.md

 ### Step 3: Invoke the `fib` function

-In Step 1, we got a module which hosts the target `fib` function defined in the WebAssembly.
+In Step 1, we got a module that hosts the target `fib` function defined in the WebAssembly.
 Now, we can call the function via the `run_wasm_from_module` method of the `Vm` context by passing the exported function name, `fib`.

 ```rust
 use wasmedge_sys::Value;